-An in-depth examination of English/British history between 1485 and 1714, providing a more advanced and specialized study of topics introduced in HIS 271I, British History.
-Topics covered include the English Reformation, the Elizabethan Renaissance, the English Civil War, the Restoration, and the Glorious Revolution.
+An in-depth examination of English/British history between 1485 and 1714, providing a more advanced and specialized study of topics such as the English Reformation, the Elizabethan Renaissance, the English Civil War, the Restoration, and the Glorious Revolution.

-VICTORIAN AND MODERN BRITAIN HIS 3491
+HIS 349I VICTORIAN AND MODERN BRITAIN

-An in-depth examination of British history since 1714, providing a more advanced and specialized study of topics introduced in HIS 271I, British History.
-Topics covered include the Hanoverian Century, the rise of constitutionalism and the emergence of Parliament as the dominant partner in the political sphere, the British empire, the Victorian consciousness, the rise of Labour, the Irish question, the experience of total war, the construction of the welfare state, imperial decline, Thatcherism, New Labour and the impact of the European union.
+An in-depth examination of British history since 1714, providing a more advanced and specialized study of topics such as the Hanoverian century, the rise of constitutionalism, the Victorian Age and the rise and fall of the British empire.
+Britain in the two world wars, the construction of the welfare state, Thatcherism, New Labour and the impact of the European Union are also explored.